angeria/bitsek/README.md

                    }
 ```

-Compared to User and Transaction, the Block data type is a bit more complex - but nothing to be scared about.
-It consists of _Index_, _Transactions_, _Proof_, and _PreviousHash_.
-Every block has an index, and the first block in the blockchain (a.k.a. the _Genesis Block_) has index 0.
+Compared to **User** and **Transaction**, the **Block** data type is a bit more complex - but nothing to be scared about.
+It consists of _index_, _transactions_, _proof_, and _previous hash_.
+Every block has an index, where the first block in the blockchain (the _Genesis Block_) has index 0.
 The blocks after it has 1, 2, 3 and so on.
 This is to keep track of the order they were created.
 Each block also has a list of transactions.
 The list can be empty or it can contain an arbitrary number of transactions.
 It contains all the transaction that were made since the block before it in the blockchain was mined.
 Talking about mining brings us to the next component of a block - the _proof_.
 The proof is the nonce (an arbitrary int), that when hashed together with the previous block gives a string that matches a predefined condition.
-Lastly, the _PreviousHash_ is simply the hash of the block before it in the blockchain.
+Lastly, the _previous hash_ is simply the hash of the block before it in the blockchain.

-The fourth and last data type used, is Blockchain.
+The fourth and last data type used, is **Blockchain**.
 It represents a list of blocks where the head of the list is the latest mined block.

 ```haskell
 data Blockchain = Blockchain [Block]